dopedao/RYO/README.md

 Non-coding tasks:

-- Assign different places 'cost to travel' in `mappings/location_travel.csv`.
-Doesn't have to be pure geographical.
 - Review the names of the 'districts' in `mappings/location_travel.csv`.
 Add interesting ones and remove ones that aren't as fun.
 The regions names are fixed.
 - Revise/sssign scores to all the DOPE wearables/itmes in `mappings/thingxyz_score.csv`.